MMejlby/github-pages-with-jekyll/_posts/2021-06-25-blogpost-uno.md

 ---
-title: A Blog post
+Title: "A Blog post"
+Date: 2021-06-25
-author: MM
+Author: MM
 ---

-This is a very interesting blogpost
+This certainly is a very interesting blogpost